bbc/gel/src/components/search.md

 </aside>
 ```

-* **`&lt;aside>`:** The suggestions region is provided as a complementary landmark.
+* **`<aside>`:** The suggestions region is provided as a complementary landmark.
 This makes it easy to locate using screen reader software (while it is available) and allows for the descriptive label: _"Search suggestions"_.
 When a screen reader user enters the region and focuses a suggestion link they will hear something similar to, _"search suggestions, complementary region, list of 5 items, first item, [item text], link"_ (where 5 suggestions are available and presented in a list — which is recommended).
 * **`aria-hidden="true"` and `hidden`:** In the initial state, the region is not visible, on account of having zero height and `overflow: hidden` (see the [**Recommended layout**](#recommended-layout) section.
 To achieve parity for screen reader users, `aria-hidden="true"` 'hides' the region from their software.
 The `hidden` property hides the region unless JavaScript (upon which it depends) runs and can remove it.
 * **`role="status"`:** When suggestions become available, screen reader users should be informed — and without stealing their focus.
 A live region is populated with text following the template _"We have \[n\] suggestions for you&lt;span class="gef-sr">, please find them below&lt;/span>:"_.
 The _"please find them below"_ portion is only helpful non-visually, so is visually hidden using the `.gef-sr` class.
 The `aria-live="polite"` attribution is equivalent to `role="status"`.
 Some browsers only support one of the two attributes, so this maximizes compatibility.
 * **`.gef-search-suggestions-links`:** A function provided by the developer would be used to populate lists of suggestions (see the [**Reference implementations**](#reference-implementation))